xSerpentineX/BubbleBoiBot/README.md

 # BubbleBoiBot
-This bot is a remake of a bot created by alekxeyuk that adds an easier command line interface, the ability to easily run eighteen bots at the same time and adds an easier spam configuration.
+This bot is a complete remake of alekxeyuk's original Python bot that adds countless new features along with fixing other features to make them more user friendly.

 # Features: